lsjj1999/TurtleBot3_Control/README.md

 >
 > catkin_make

-If you don't have package of PID, ~~
-할거
-pid 패키지 다운받는걸로 옮기기
+Setup the model name of turtlebot3.
+I used it for waffle_pi

-export TURTLEBOT3_MODEL=waffle_pi
+> export TURTLEBOT3_MODEL=waffle_pi

-run gazebo
+Run the gazebo environment that will operate the turtlebot3.
 > roslaunch turtlebot3_gazebo turtlebot3_empty_world.launch

-run rviz
+Open another terminal and run rviz
 > roslaunch turtlebot3_gazebo turtlebot3_gazebo_rviz.launch

-run controller based on your choice
+Open another terminal and run controller based on your choice
 > cd catkin_ws/src/TurtleBot3_Control/src

+If you want to run PID and pure-pursuit control
 > python3 controller_pidppc.py

-or
+If you want to run only PID control
 > python3 controller_pid.py

-or
+If you want to run only pure-pursuit control
 > python3 controller_ppc.py

-# Reference
+## Reference
 Ellipse path generation
 https://github.com/sugbuv/path_planning.git